Free Quote

 - It’s energy-efficient to reuse used computers, but only about 2% of PCs ever find their way to a second user.

-- About 50 millions mobile phones are replaced every month globally, and just 10% are recycled.
+- About 50 million mobile phones are replaced every month globally, and just 10% are recycled.

 - Studies indicate producing a computer and monitor takes at least 1.5 tonnes of water, 21 kilograms of chemicals and 240 kilograms of fossil fuels.

-- Global WEEE waste is expected to grow by 8 per cent per year.
+- Global WEEE waste is expected to grow by 3% per year.

 Find out more about our WEEE services